Clear Skies ordinance

 Portland Pipeline sued the City of South Portland in Federal Court on nine points.
 One of these cited the Interstate Commerce Clause of the Constitution, and alleged that the city had overstepped its authority to legislate for a company engaged in business across state borders.
 After a long and tortuous process of discovery, the judge dismissed eight of the original points that would have been in favor of the city, but reserved the final point that involved the constitutional issue for further investigation.
 Two bench trials were held over a period of about ten months, the last of which occurred in June 2018 and lasted four days.

 Finally, in late August 2018, the judge ruled in favor of South Portland, declaring that the Clear Skies Ordinance did not violate the Commerce Clause.
 This is a victory for local authority in matters of the health and welfare of its citizens and has been of great interest to other U.S. communities fighting pipelines and transmission lines that would effect the quality of their environment.

-Our fight will continue.
-Portland Pipeline has appealed Judge Woodcock’s decision to the First District Court of Appeals in Boston.
-Both parties have filed their opinions with the Court and it now awaits assignment and a place on the docket.
+Portland Pipeline appealed Judge Woodcock’s decision to the First District Court of Appeals in Boston.
+Both parties filed their opinions with the court.

-The long road that led us to this first successful decision has been paved with the thousands of people who have contributed in so many ways.
+After a battle of 8 years, the Portland Pipeline withdrew its last appeal to nullify the Clear Skies Ordinance.
+The long road that lead us to this success has been paved with the thousands of people who have contributed in so many ways.
 South Portland residents spent numerous hours canvassing, making phone calls, writing letters to the editor, attending rallies and city council meetings and donating what money they could.
 Our city is committed to keeping our neighborhoods safe and our air clean.
-We will continue to involve our community and to raise funds for the ongoing legal challenges and expenses.
-We would greatly appreciate donations to our Clear Skies Legal Defense Fund.

 South Portland, pipeline company square off before high court